 This watch can be described in 3 words – simple, durable, and practical.

-The watch has an Indiglo night-light for easy reading in the dark, but with the mirror surfaced watch hands that reflect light pretty well, you might not even need the night-light.
+The watch has an Indiglo night light for easy reading in the dark, but with the mirror-surfaced watch hands that reflect light pretty well, you might not even need the night light.
 It is only water-resistant to 30 meters.

 Timex Expedition Scout Watch

 Here’s another straightforward and no-fuss military-styled analog watch that does best what it’s supposed to do – tell the time.
-You can obviously not expect Swiss craftsmanship from a watch that costs under $50, but if you want an ‘expendable’ timepiece for your occasional adventures, this Expedition Scout will be by your side.
+You can not expect Swiss craftsmanship from a watch that costs under $50, but if you want an ‘expendable’ timepiece for your occasional adventures, this Expedition Scout will be by your side.

 The large coin-edged crown adds significantly to the vintage look.
-The hour and minute hands are luminous, and there’s also the Indiglo night-light.
-So overall this is a great steal for a great price, just at the cost of the old school Timex ticking sound.
+The hour and minute hands are luminous, and there’s also the Indiglo night light.
+So overall, this is a great steal for a great price, just at the cost of the old-school Timex ticking sound.

 Timex T49612 “Expedition Trail Series” (Black and Green)

-It comes as no surprise that some users complain of the strap being too stiff, but that’s part and parcel of the watch being built for the outdoors.
+Unsurprisingly, some users complain of the strap being too stiff, but that’s part and parcel of the watch being built for the outdoors.

 Timex T499509J “Expedition Shock XL”